 Countless studies have examined the effects of not hugging a child during their earliest days of development.
 A lack of hugs, or physical affection in general, can lead to stunted growth, unregulated social behavior, insecure attachment styles, and many other negative effects.

 The benefits of hugging your baby are immeasurable.
-Regardless of their age, communicating to your child that you are there for them unconditionally, is essential for their overall development and well-being.
+Regardless of their age, communicating to your child that you are there for them unconditionally, is essential for their overall development and well-being, and hugging a baby is one of the easiest ways to show this.
 So, celebrate National Hugging Day by hugging your baby to help them build towards a happier, healthier life!